Understanding refinancing closing documents

-Closing Disclosure: This provides the actual fees, costs and credits associated with closing your loan.
-Your lender is required to provide you with the Closing Disclosure three business days before your scheduled closing to review and ensure that the loan terms and costs align with those provided in your Loan Estimate.
+The closing disclosure provides the actual fees, costs and credits associated with closing your loan.
+Your lender is required to provide you with the closing disclosure three business days before your scheduled closing to review and ensure that the loan terms and costs align with those provided in your loan estimate.

-The Promissory Note: This is the legal document you sign agreeing to repay the loan according to the terms to which you agreed.
+The promissory note is the legal document you sign agreeing to repay the loan according to the terms to which you previously agreed.
 It outlines the details of the loan, the dates when payments are to be made and where payments are to be sent.
 It also explains what can happen if you fail to make a payment on time.

-Deed of Trust: This document explains your rights and responsibilities as a borrower.
+The deed of trust explains your rights and responsibilities as a borrower.
 It also gives the lender the right to take back the property by foreclosure should you fail to repay your loan as agreed.